aws-solutions/document-understanding-solution/README.md

 Note: To deploy this solution, you must create an S3 bucket that will house the project resources.
 The bucket name must end with the region in which you wish to deploy the solution, e.g `dus-bucket-us-east-1`.
 However, when you feed the bucket as an argument to the above script, omit the region at the end, e.g `dus-bucket`.
 This is designed to replicate how the solutions builder website will deploy this solution.

+This solutions will create 6 S3 buckets that need to be manually deleted when the stack is destroyed (Cloudformation will only delete the solution specific CDK toolkit bucket.
+The rest are preserved to prevent accidental data loss).

+- 2 for CICD
+- 1 for solution specific CDK Toolkit
+- 2 for documents (sample and general documents)
+- 1 for the client bucket
+- 1 for CDK toolkit (if this is the customer's first try with CDK)

 ### Development Deploy Commands